I posted a song earlier this week about how God refines us through life’s trials. It’s called ‘Diamonds’ by Hawk Nelson.

 This is my prayer for all of us today – in the midst of life’s most painful and difficult times, that we are able to feel God’s love, absorb it and become transformed into diamonds who shine with character and purpose.

-Dr. Kimberly Trites is a wife, mother, OBGYN and follower of Jesus who was diagnosed with stage four terminal cancer in January 2016.
+Dr. Kimberly Trites was a wife, mother, OBGYN and follower of Jesus who was diagnosed with stage four terminal cancer in January 2016.
+She lost her battle with cancer in August 2017.
 She and her husband founded Well Christian Woman in the spring of 2016.